mandel-macaque/standard-ui/README.md

 # .NET Standard UI

-.NET Standard UI enables building UI, especially controls, that runs across multiple UI frameworks - WPF, UWP, WinUI, Xamarin.Forms, .NET MAUI, Uno, Avalonia, and more.
+.NET Standard UI is an experimental project that enables building UI, especially controls, that runs across multiple UI frameworks - WPF, UWP, WinUI, Xamarin.Forms, .NET MAUI, Uno, Avalonia, and more.
 A .NET Standard UI control is a single .NET Standard assembly, that works on all supported UI frameworks.

 .NET Standard UI is similar in some ways to [XAML Standard](https://github.com/microsoft/xaml-standard), but this is a binary standard, not just aligned naming conventions.
 A binary standard is much more useful, at it allows writing shared code.
 The standard objects can be used from XAML or from code.

 The standard includes APIs needed to create controls that use drawn UI - shapes APIs (for the drawing), visual states, layout (e.g. Grid and StackPanel), core input event handling, and core accessibility support.
 It may grow in the future, but that's the initial scope.